Surgical Case Library

 Breast

-Synchronous Noninvasive Ductal Breast adenocarcinoma and Follicular lymphoma.
+Synchronous Noninvasive Ductal Breast Adenocarcinoma and Follicular Lymphoma.

 This is only the seventh reported case in the literature of synchronous ductal breast carcinoma and follicular lymphoma.

-Wegener's granulomatosis presenting as a perirectal abscess
+Wegener's Granulomatosis presenting as a Perirectal Abscess.

 Perirectal abscess as an initial manifestation of Wegener’s granulomatosis is extremely rare.

-Total Pancreatectomy and Cardiac arrest episode.
+Total Pancreatectomy and Cardiac Arrest Episode.

 This report describes a rare case of unexplained cardiac arrest following total pancreatectomy with no similar cases identified in the literature.